OpenBB-finance/OpenBB/CONTRIBUTING.md

 As soon as the Pull Request is opened, our repository has a specific set of github actions that will not only run linters on the branch just pushed, but also run pytest on it.
 This allows for another layer of safety on the code developed.

 In addition, our team is known for performing `diligent` code reviews.
 This not only allows us to reduce the amount of iterations on that code and have it to be more future proof, but also allows the developer to learn/improve his coding skills.

-Often in the past the reviewers have suggested better coding practices, e.g. using `1_000_000` instead of `1000000` for better visibility, or suggesting an optimization improvement.
+Often in the past the reviewers have suggested better coding practices, e.g. using `1_000_000` instead of `1000000` for better visibility, or suggesting a speed optimization improvement.